ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 - `C` is considered; it imports all of `D`, so gets recompiled, and now its interface has a different interface hash, but its ABI hash has not changed as it doesn't expose any change from the newly imported `D.g`.
 - `A` is considered (if we're using make, this is because `B.hi` changed); Though `D`'s ABI has changed, the only import `D.f` (via B) has not changed, so `A` is not recompiled and `A.hi` is not updated

-Since `A.hi` was not updated, it now contains an outdated ABI hash for module `D`, but the ABI hash for `A` itself has not changed so is till up to date.
+Since `A.hi` was not updated, it now contains an outdated ABI hash for module `D`, but the ABI hash for `A` itself has not changed so is still up to date.

 Now assume optimization *are* enabled.
 Suppose we change the definition of `D.f` in the example, and make it